reab5555/Steam-Purchase-Prediction/README.md

    - The preprocessed data includes scaling and encoding features to prepare for model training.
 Features like review patterns, sentiment scores, and review counts are extracted.

 4. **Purchase Prediction Model (Training & Evaluation)**:
    - XGBoost, a scalable and high-performance machine learning library, is used to train a predictive model on the pre-processed data.
-The model is designed to predict whether a user will purchase a game based on their review behavior and patterns.
+The model is designed to predict whether a **new user** will purchase a game based on the review patterns and sentiments of existing users.
    - The model is evaluated using metrics such as AUC (Area Under the Curve).

 ## Key Components